 On May 5, 2021, the Company closed the acquisition of all outstanding stock of e-commerce company Photo Paper Direct Ltd. ("Photo Paper Direct"), a leading online seller of printing supplies.
 As consideration for Photo Paper Direct's stock, the Company paid approximately \$8.3 million in cash and issued approximately 704,500 shares of the Company's common stock.
-The Company also paid approximately \$5.4 million.
+The Company also paid approximately \$5.4 million in cash as consideration related to Photo Paper Direct's inventory and other working capital assets, including cash on hand of approximately \$3.0 million.
 In addition, and subject to the achievement of certain Adjusted EBITDA metrics by December 31, 2021, the Company agreed to issue to Photo Paper Direct a maximum earn-out of \$6.0 million in cash and \$2.0 million in the Company's common stock.
+The earn-out was not achieved.
 See the discussion below under the heading Contingent Earn-Out Liability Considerations of this Note 10 for additional information.